Michigan got its first pair of sports betting partnership deals just over a week into the new year.

 Michigan online gaming deals have only just begun

 These two partnerships serve as the starting gun.
 Surely many more similar deals will come across the wire in short order.
 That means only good things for Michigan bettors, as the state will likely boast a plethora of brands.

 After all, consider how many land-based properties remain.
-Whitmer’s signature in late 2019 allowed for Michigan’s three commercial and 23 tribal casinos to incorporate sports betting, online casinos and online poker.
+Whitmer’s signature in late 2019 allowed for three commercial and 23 tribal casinos to incorporate sports betting, poker, and online casinos in Michigan.
 There will be one skin for each vertical.

 Indeed, gambling real estate abounds.
 As for which brands one might see, that is a picture without a clear image at this point.

 That said, MGM Resorts operates out of Detroit, creating an opportunity for Roar Digital to step into the gaming environs.
 Penn National, meanwhile, recently acquired a Detroit casino that could become part of Penn’s aggressive gaming expansion.

 No doubt, DraftKings Sportsbook and FanDuel Sportsbook in Michigan will work toward market access in the state.
 Where one goes, the other seems to follow.